sighupio/fury-kubernetes-aws/README.md

 ### Optional: additional ssh keys

-additional ssh keys can be added when creating the machines by adding them in `terraform/keys` folder one key per file
+Additional ssh keys can be added when creating the machines by adding them in `terraform/keys` folder one key per file

 `mkdir terraform/keys`